ChrisNavoczynski/IT115-final-project/CONTRIBUTING.md

 * Update any additions to this repo in the CONTRIBUTING.md file

 ## Testing:
-Test the latest version of Final Project
+Test the latest version of the repo's Project Page
 * [Project Page](https://chrisnavoczynski.github.io/IT115-final-project/index.html)

 ## Check for Bugs: